 If the health status, availability, or capacity, of someone you’ve chosen for one or more roles in your estate plan or trust management has changed, consider designating a new person (or organization) to carry out your wishes.

-Your Boston Private advisor is available as a resource to help you develop and implement the estate planning strategies that are consistent with your overall financial goals and appropriate for your personal and business needs.
-He or she is fully prepared to:
+Your Boston Private advisor is available as a resource to help you develop and implement the estate planning strategies that are consistent with your overall personal financial goals and prepared to:

 Your advisor can also introduce you to one of Boston Private’s Wealth Strategists, who can help you create trust solutions that match your unique circumstances.
 In situations where an objective third party is required, Boston Private also has the ability to serve as a corporate trustee.

 The opinions expressed and information contained in this article are given in good faith, may be subject to change without notice, and are as of the date issued.
 The accuracy and completeness of this information is not guaranteed.
 Since each client’s situation is unique, please review your specific investment objectives, risk tolerance and liquidity needs with your advisor before a suitable investment strategy can be selected.

 You may also like

 The opinions expressed and information contained in any article published in the Vault are given in good faith and considered reliable.
 However, such opinions and information are subject to change without notice and are provided only as of the date issued.
 Neither Boston Private nor its affiliates warrant the completeness or accuracy of such information.
 Any third-party opinion is solely the opinion of its author and does not necessarily reflect the opinion of Boston Private or its affiliates.
 The materials on this website are for informational purposes only and do not take into account your particular investment objective, financial situation or need.
 Since each client’s situation is unique, you should consult your financial advisor and/or tax planning professional before acting on any information provided herein.